 A mass of new traffic will visit your website on Black Friday.
-If you don’t have enough capacity, the website will almost immediately crash, making it impossible for customers to purchase anything, or even access the page.
+If you don’t have enough capacity, the website will crash, making it impossible for customers to purchase anything, or even access the page.

 Social media can be used to advertise your brand for free.
 Use it to build excitement and suspense in advance before Black Friday to entice your audience.
 Use Twitter and Facebook to post sneak peek pictures of offers.

-Free Shipping and Stress Free Returns
+Free Shipping and Stress-Free Returns

 If your business doesn’t have free shipping, perhaps offering it as a ‘Black Friday Special’ will draw in more customers to your site.

-After the craze of Friday has fizzled out, people browse the web for any offers they missed in-store, or if they can get them even cheaper.
+After the craze has fizzled out, people browse the web for any offers they missed in-store, or if they can get them even cheaper.
 Cyber Monday may even be more beneficial for your e-commerce site.